neha-nayeem/viz-wiz/README.md

 ## Topic and Questions
 This is a short data visualization project about forests.
 We explore the answers to the following questions using Tableau Public:

-1. How much of Earth used to be covered by forests, and what portion is covered today?
+1. How much of Canada used to be covered by forests, and what portion is covered today?
-2. How much deforestation occurs each year?
+2. How much deforestation occurs each year in the country?
-4. Which countries have the witnessed the most deforestation and-or reforestation
+3. Which provinces (or zones) have the witnessed the most deforestation and which show increasing forest growth?

-7. What is the dollar amount per year of Canadian subsidies going to forestry companies?
+4. How many trees were planted yearly (or hectares of land) vs how many trees were lost to fire yearly (or hectares of land)?

-8. How many trees were planted yearly (or hectares of land) vs how many trees were lost to fire yearly (or hectares of land)?
+5. What is the dollar amount per year of Canadian subsidies going to forestry companies?
+(TENTATIVE)

-9. How much wood is exported from Canada every year, at what price?
+6. How much wood is exported from Canada every year, at what price?
+(TENTATIVE)

 ## Datasets